 The San Joaquin kit fox is listed as federally listed endangered and State listed threatened, and the American badger is included on the list of California species of concern.
 No potential denning habitat is present for San Joaquin kit fox within the project site.
-Nevertheless, there are records from the CNDDB of occurrences of San Joaquin kit fox within the San Luis National Wildlife Refuge, located to the south and southeast of the project site.
-Signs of the American badger were not observed during field surveys, and there are very limited contemporary occurrences of American badger within 20 miles of the project site.
+Signs of the American badger were not observed during field surveys, but the nearest occurrence of the species is a historical occurrence from prior to 1986 that encompasses the project site (Occ. #295).
 These species may occur occasionally as transient foragers or dispersing individuals but are not expected to den on site.
 Transient animals could be injured during the construction period.
-Therefore, while the conversion of approximately seven acres of cropland to active dairy facilities would not directly impact den habitat, construction vehicles and lighting could adversely impact potential transient animals.
+Therefore, while the conversion of approximately two acres of cropland to active dairy facilities would not directly impact den habitat, construction vehicles and lighting could adversely impact potential transient animals.